 The tower is surrounded by notable temples and parks, and is neighbored by Roppongi, Shiodome, Toranomon, and Shinagawa, all worthwhile destinations in their own right.
 Spend a morning or afternoon venturing to the tower and exploring the surrounding attractions.

-The closest station is Akabanebashi on the Oedo Line, a five-minute walk, while Onarimon on the Toei Mita Line, a six-minute walk.
+The closest station is Akabanebashi on the Oedo Line, a five-minute walk, while Onarimon on the Toei Mita Line is a six-minute walk.
 From Daimon Station on the Toei Oedo Line and the Toei Asakusa Line is a 10-minute walk away.
-On the JR Yamanote Line and Keihin Tohoku Line from Hamamatsucho Station, it's a15-minute walk.
+On the JR Yamanote Line and Keihin Tohoku Line from Hamamatsucho Station, it's a 15 minute walk.

 From Tokyo Station: Take the JR Keihin Tohoku Line approximately 10 minutes to Hamamatsucho Station.

 Soaring above the city, Tokyo Tower is the second tallest structure in Japan after the 2012 completion of Tokyo Skytree tower.
-With a design based on Paris’ ubiquitous Eiffel Tower, Tokyo’s version stands 13-meters taller than its more famous rival.
+With a design based on Paris’ iconic Eiffel Tower, Tokyo’s version stands 13-meters taller than its more famous rival.

-In addition to the tower itself, nearby destinations such as Zojoji Temple, Atago Shrine, Shiba Park, and Shiba Toshogu are worth a visit.
+In addition to the tower itself, nearby destinations such as Zojoji Temple, Atago Shrine, and Shiba Toshogu are worth a visit.

-Snap a photo of 625-year-old Zojoji Temple with Tokyo Tower marking the skyline behind.
+Founded in 1393, venerable Zojoji Temple makes for an iconic photo with Tokyo Tower looming behind.
 Climb the steep steps of Atago-jinja Shrine, which is perched on a hill that (prior to all the skyscrapers) once offered views over the city as a lookout to spot fires.
 "Metropolitan Shiba Park" and "Minato Ward Shiba Park" are both known as lush green parks in central Tokyo.
 Shiba Park offers expansive green lawns and is home to Shiba Toshogu Shrine, which boasts an enormous, ancient ginkgo tree believed to have been planted by shogun Iemitsu Tokugawa.
 "Minato Ward Shiba Park" is the perfect place to take a photo for social media, or enjoy a picnic with the best view of Tokyo Tower in the background.
 Spend a morning or afternoon wandering these nearby sights, all of which offer gorgeous views of Tokyo Tower.